-Management conducted an assessment of the effectiveness of our internal control over financial reporting as of December 31, 2015.
-In making this assessment, management used the criteria described in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-As permitted by guidance provided by the staff of the SEC, the scope of management's assessment of the effectiveness of our internal control over financial reporting as of December 31, 2015 did not include the internal controls of TAS, which are included with the consolidated financial statements of the Company.
-Management has excluded from its evaluation the internal control over financial reporting of TAS, which constituted 31.3% of total assets and 25.6% of consolidated revenues.
-Management will include TAS in the scope of assessment of internal control over financial reporting was effective as of December 31, 2015.
+Management conducted an assessment of the effectiveness of our internal control over financial reporting as of December 31, 2016.
+In making this assessment, management used the criteria described in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based on this assessment, management concluded that our internal control over financial reporting was effective as of December 31, 2016.

-Grant Thornton LLP, an independent registered public accounting firm who audited the consolidated financial statements included in this Annual Report, has issued a report on our internal control over financial reporting dated March 15, 2016 and expressed an unqualified opinion on the effectiveness of our internal control over the financial reporting as of December 31, 2015.
+Ernst & Young LLP, an independent registered public accounting firm who audited the consolidated financial statements included in this Annual Report, has issued a report on our internal control over financial reporting dated March 24, 2017 and expressed an unqualified opinion on the effectiveness of our internal control over the financial reporting as of December 31, 2016.